-Beautiful rich lustrous surfaces and a great strike.
+Blazing luster and a great strike.
+Super quality!

 1,514 minted but it is likely that some went unsold and were melted at the mint.
 This issue certainly appears less frequently than the mintage would suggest.
 This example is fully brilliant with the squared rims and razor sharp strike that is diagnostic of a proof.
 The surfaces are mark-free and just a couple of very small carbon specks keep this beauty from an even higher grade!

 A beautiful Gem with crisp brilliant luster.
 Well struck with no significant marks.

 Well struck with vibrant rich luster and beautiful surfaces that has a matte texture.
 Very attractive.

 Fantastic nearly mark-free surfaces with beautiful crisp luster.